 Thank you for your interest in applying to live at our community.
-Caritas Villa serves elderly and disabled.
+Marion Court is a multi-family Section 8 property is designed to provide housing to families who meet the eligibility and screening requirements.
 The following criteria are provided to you to define the process we use to select our residents.
 Guardian Management LLC is an Equal Housing Opportunity provider and seeks to process all applicants in a fair and consistent manner.